Intercontinental Stealth Bomber

 The primary mission of the B–2 is to enable any theater commander to hold at risk and, if necessary, attack an enemy's warmaking potential, especially time-critical targets that, if not destroyed in the first hours or days of a conflict, would allow unacceptable damage to be inflicted on the friendly side.
 The B–2 will also retain its potential as a nuclear bomber, reinforcing the deterrence of nuclear conflict.

-The primary modification budgeted in FY 12 is the Extremely High Frequency (EHF) Satellite Communications (SATCOM) and computers modification.
-See FY 13 program below for more information.
+The primary modification budgeted in FY 14 is the Extremely High Frequency (EHF) Satellite Communications (SATCOM)

 Sources Used: U.S. Department of Defense (DoD), Northrop Grumman Corp.,